| Evolution |

 Decent

-tree of life.
-A tree is inherently hierarchical, as is the great
+Tree of Life.
+A tree is inherently hierarchical, as is

-"Tree of Life".
-Its boughs are analogous to the higher
+the great "Tree of Life".
+Its boughs are analogous

-creature.
-Darwin believed that all creatures on Earth might
+and every creature.
+Darwin believed that all creatures on

-have originated from a single common ancestor so that each species
+have originated from a single common ancestor (also known

-through geological history fit somewhere in an overarching metaphorical
+species through geological history fit somewhere in an

 tree; he elegantly wrote: